Seaton Delaval Hall: Early history

-During the Second World War the Hall was used to house German prisoners-of-war, who worked as labourers on neighbouring farms.
+During the Second World War the hall was used to house German prisoners-of-war.

 More modern times

-Further restoration was completed in 1959 and the early 1960s, including replacement of windows in the central block, restoration of the upstairs gallery in the main hall, and paving of the floors on the piano nobile.

-From 1968 to 1984 "medieval banquets" were held in the original kitchen of the hall.
+The hall was opened to the public for the first time in 1950.
+Further restoration was completed in 1959 and the early 1960s, From 1968 to 1984 "medieval banquets" were held in the original kitchen of the hall.
 However, the house was to remain unoccupied until the 1980s when, after a period of 160 years, Edward Delaval Henry Astley, 22nd Baron Hastings moved into the west wing.
-It became his permanent home until his death in 2007.

-Subsequently, the new 23rd Baron Hastings, Delaval Astley, wishing to preserve the future of the Hall and encourage greater public access, began discussions with the National Trust.
+Subsequently, Delaval Astley, 23rd Baron Hastings, wishing to preserve the future of the hall and encourage greater public access, began discussions with the National Trust.
 On 1 September 2008 the National Trust launched an appeal for £6.3m to bring the hall, with its gardens and grounds, into the Trust's custody.
-In December 2009, the Trust announced that its appeal had been successful, and the purchase having gone through, the Hall opened to visitors again on 1 May 2010.
+The hall opened to visitors again after the National Trust announced, in December 2009, that its appeal had been successful.

-In October 2021, Seaton Delaval Hall was one of 142 sites across England to receive part of a £35-million injection into the government's Culture Recovery Fund, specifically for its sea-walk walls and corbels.
+The hall was closed to visitors in 2018 as part of a £3.7 million refurbishment project funded by the Heritage Lottery Fund.
+In October 2021, the hall was one of 142 sites across England to receive part of a £35-million injection into the government's Culture Recovery Fund, specifically for its sea-walk walls and corbels.

 Architecture and layout

 The style of architecture is known as English Baroque, based on the Palladian style introduced into the UK by Inigo Jones.
-Vanbrugh developed the style from the more decorated and architecturally lighter continental baroque popular in Europe.

 The design is of a centre block portico, or corps de logis, containing the state and principal rooms, between two flanking wings.
-The wings have a centre projection of three bays, crowned by a pediment, either side of which are 7 bays of sash windows above a ground floor arcade.
+The wings have a centre projection of three bays, crowned by a pediment, either side of which are seven bays of sash windows above a ground floor arcade.

 The west wing originally housed secondary and service accommodation.
 Damaged in an earlier fire but restored to the original plan, it is distinguished by a great colonnade and boasted a lofty vaulted kitchen, now a salon.
 The east wing contains the stables, a sixty-foot chamber of palatial design, with stalls and mangers of stone fit.
 They were reportedly inspired by the stables at Hopetoun House near Edinburgh, designed by Robert Adam.
 In 1768 Sir Francis Blake Delaval wrote thus to his brother: "I am putting up the grand stable on a plan we saw at Lord Hoptoun's when we were in Scotland, with stone divisions of the stalls."
 So pleased was he with the results that Sir Francis held a dinner party in the new stables.
 Between the two wings is a cour d'honneur, a great open courtyard 180 ft long and 152.5 ft broad.

-While the exterior is still a perfect example of English baroque at its finest, the interiors of the state rooms remain unrestored from the fire.